-Emergency Preparedness Checklist for Research Units
+Emergency Preparedness Checklist for Researchers

-These questions are being provided to research units to consider and address in advance of an emergency situation.
+This information is provided to help guide researchers during a critical laboratory and facility impact as a result of a crisis.
+Therefore, these questions are being provided to research units to consider and address in advance of an emergency situation.
 Please review with your team and document the responses, as appropriate.
 Should you need support with addressing any of the items below, please reach out to email@example.com.